 Overall, there are two main types of tinnitus

 Objective tinnitus can be detected by a doctor with a stethoscope.
-It often moves at the pace of your heartbeat, but there may be other cases.
+It often moves at the pace of your heartbeat.